robertdavidgraham/rdpscan/README.md

 DNS names or IPv6 addresses.

     ./rdpscan 192.168.10.101 exchange.example.com 2001:0db8:85a3::1

+You can also scan ranges of addresses, using either begin-end IPv4 addresses, or IPv4 CIDR spec.
+IPv6 ranges aren't supported because they are so big.

+    ./rdpscan 10.0.0.1-10.0.0.25 192.168.0.0/16

 You can scan zillions of targets at once by loading address from a `--file` instead.
 The format is each address should be alone on a line.
 Whitespace is ignored.